Compact. Solid. Quiet. These are some of the words that come to mind when I think the Levoit LV-H132 purifier I own & tested.

 Finally, the HEPA filter captures a whopping 99.97% of particles passing through it down to 0.3 microns in size.
 That’s less than 1 millionth of a meter in size.

-It’s made of an extremely dense fibrous material which prevents microscopic particles from escaping as they’re carried in the air passing through.
+It’s made of an extremely dense fibrous material that prevents microscopic particles from escaping as they’re carried in the air passing through.

 How effective is it?